Integralist/integralist.co.uk/content/posts/cognito.md

 User Pools deal with 'authentication', whereas Identity Pools deal with 'authorization' (and specifically that means AWS based resources only).

-For the purposes of this post I'll only be focusing in on User Pools, as I've not yet had to worry about authorizing access for AWS resources to an authenticated user (which is where Identity Pools would come into play).
+For the purposes of this post I'll only be focusing in on User Pools, as our project requirements did not involve authorizing access for AWS resources to an authenticated user (which is where Identity Pools would typically come into play).

+Now, with _that_ said (and what makes this oh the more confusing, due to the design of the mobile SDKs), mobile applications do utilize Identity Pools for authentication, but the Identity Pool would be configured with a 'provider' which happened to be our User Pool.

 > If you're interested in the various Identity Pool concepts, then please refer to [the official documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html).